Santa Monica Air Line: Replacement

+Branch lines

 Soldiers' Home branch

 A branch of the Air Line ran 2.14 mi from Home Junction to the Sawtelle Veterans Home.
 It was built in 1893 and similarly upgraded for electric service in 1908, also being absorbed into the new Pacific Electric.
 It operated as a shuttle service until about July 1920.

+Port Los Angeles Line

+As a remnant of Southern Pacific's former steam line, the segment from Santa Monica to Port Los Angeles ran a regular local service.
+Pacific Electric began with half-hourly headways and some inbound trips initially ran as far as Culver City.
+The Port terminal was truncated to Rustic, near the pier approach, around 1920, and again to Santa Monica Canyon around 1924.
+By November 1931, frequency was reduced to two round trips daily and the service was discontinued outright between 1933 and 1934.